-As its trustee, the SAAQ oversees the Fonds d'assurance automobile du Québec.
-To this end, the SAAQ determines the amount of the insurance contributions to be collected and transferred to the Fonds, which allows for, among other things, compensation of accident victims.
+As trustee of the Fonds d'assurance automobile du Québec (automobile insurance fund), the SAAQ determines the amount of the insurance contributions to be collected in order to sustain the fund, which serves, among other things, to provide compensation to traffic accident victims.

-Contributions to the Fonds d'assurance are collected from driver's licence and vehicle registration payments.
+Contributions to the fund are collected from driver's licence and vehicle registration payments.

-In 2015, the total cost for renewing a Class 5 (passenger vehicle) driver's licence is $91.46 (unless there are demerit points entered on the holder's driving record!).
+In 2017, the total cost for renewing a Class 5 (passenger vehicle) driver's licence was $83.23 (unless the licence holder had demerit points!).

-From this $91.46, an amount of $69.71 (including the 9% sales tax paid to Revenu Québec) represents the insurance contribution that is transferred directly to the Fonds d'assurance.
+Of this total amount, $61.08 (including the 9% sales tax paid to Revenu Québec) represented the insurance contribution allocated directly to the fund.

-The difference between these two amounts represents a $4.35 administrative fee and a $17.40 fee paid to the Ministère des Finances.
+The remaining amount included a $4.45 administrative fee and a $17.70 fee paid to the Ministère des Finances.

-From these amounts, an amount of $123.23 (including the 9% sales tax paid to Revenu Québec) is transferred directly to the Fonds d'assurance.
+Of this total amount, $70.39 (including the 9% sales tax paid to Revenu Québec) represented the insurance contribution allocated directly to the fund.

-The difference between these two amounts represents a $4.35 administrative fee, a $113 fee paid to the Ministère des Finances and a $30 contribution to public transit ($75 for Montreal residents).
+The remaining amount included a $4.45 administrative fee, a $115 fee paid to the Ministère des Finances, and a $30 contribution to public transit ($75 for Montreal residents).

-Contributions to the Fonds d'assurance are mainly influenced by two factors: the road safety record and the financial situation of Québec's public automobile insurance plan.
+Contributions to the automobile insurance fund are mainly influenced by two factors: the road safety record and the financial situation of the public automobile insurance plan.

-Conversely, when the road safety record improves and other factors are in place, the amount of insurance contributions we must pay is decreased.
+Conversely, when the road safety record improves and other key factors are in place, insurance contributions go down.

-Insurance contributions are determined under the Regulation respecting insurance contributions of Québec's Automobile Insurance Act.
+Insurance contributions are determined under the Regulation respecting insurance contributions made under Québec's Automobile Insurance Act.

-To determine insurance contributions, we must first consult the Panel of Experts on insurance contributions.
+To determine the amount of these contributions, we must first consult the Panel of Experts on Automobile Insurance Contributions.

-The Panel of Experts must hold a public consultation to seek public opinion on the amendments to insurance contributions proposed by the SAAQ.
+The Panel of Experts must hold a public consultation to seek public opinion on the proposed amendments to insurance contributions.
 Following the consultation, the Panel of Experts tables its recommendations with the SAAQ.

 The Panel of Experts in brief

-The Panel of Experts' mandate is established under sections 17.6 and 17.7 of the Act respecting the Société de l'assurance automobile du Québec (CQLR, c.
+The mandate of the Panel of Experts is established under sections 17.6 and 17.7 of the Act respecting the Société de l'assurance automobile du Québec (CQLR, c.
 S-11.011).
 Its members are appointed by the Government of Québec.

 As part of its mandate, the Panel of Experts reviews the approach taken and checks the data used in support of the amendments to insurance contributions proposed by the SAAQ.
-Before giving its opinion, the Panel is required hold a public consultation.
+Before giving its opinion, the Panel of Experts is required to hold a public consultation.